locus-solutions/locus-helper/README.md

 </div>

 ## Notes
-- There are some modules missing, you can still start the bot but there are some things within the source that you will not be able to use
+- There are some modules missing, due to this there's some things that may not be used, and some features might be sloppy, all of this will be redone
 - If you would like to contribute to the missing modules, contact me through one of [these](https://github.com/synesta/locus-helper#contact-me-through) options
 - If you'd like to be notified when the modules are completed, click the "Watch" button on the top right
-- The project will be cleaned once the missing modules and moderation modules are finished, but like before you can still use it

 ## Setup
 -   <a href="https://nodejs.org/dist/v16.14.0/node-v16.14.0-x64.msi">Install NodeJS</a>